 20a) Cuba: Achieving multilateral, intergovernmental, democratic and participatory governance of the Internet, facing the strong pressure from some to prevent this from happening.
 Despite discussions on the topic in various areas, including the Internet Governance Forum, the goal set on Internet governance has not been fulfilled.

-United Kingdom:

-UNESCO:
+United Kingdom: Urgent need to remove barriers that prevent people accessing over the Internet services provided in other countries.

+UNESCO: Open access to scientific information in all parts of the world, especially in least developed countries.

+Cuba: Open access to scientific information in all parts of the world, especially in benefit of least developed countries.

 Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.

-United Kingdom: Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people and effectively contribute to transparency and accountability
+United Kingdom: Encouraging the growth of open government and open data to meet the needs of ordinary people, improve the quality and responsiveness of services, and effectively contribute to transparency and accountability that will aid development,

-UNESCO: Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.
+UNESCO: Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency, good governance and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a difference to people's lives.

-Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, ensuring equal respect for and enforcement of human rights online and offline.

-Access: Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives
+Access: Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than collecting data for which there is no demand, which does not serve a purpose that is in the interest of ordinary people, and which is open to abuse.

-CDT: Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.
+CDT: Ensuring that the proliferation of data, and efforts at open government and open data meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.

-USA: Rationale: Unclear what the challenge is.rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.
+USA: Rationale: Unclear what the challenge is.

+Sweden: Ensuring that best practices on the use and impact of open data are widely shared

-Sweden: Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives
+Cuba: Ensuring that the proliferation of data, and efforts at open government and open data, as appropriate, meet the needs of people, improve the quality and responsiveness of services, and effectively contribute to transparency, good governance and accountability.

 Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, ensuring equal respect for and enforcement of human rights online and offline.